Purpose of Parish Pastoral Councils

-Newry Parish Pastoral Council has completed its fifth year of ministry since its formation in June 2011.
+Newry Parish Pastoral Council has completed its sixth year of ministry since its formation in June 2011.
 Members are expected to serve a minimum of three years and a maximum of six.
 A new Parish Council was recruited during April 2017 and commissioned on Sunday 28th May 2017.
 The new Parish Council term began in June 2017.
 The council meets once monthly from September to June each year.

 Current Parish Pastoral Council Members